All her life, she wanted a garden.

 She could feel that as she slowed down in her efforts to make an environment where her plants could thrive, that they would, and in return, she would have the joy of seeing them reach their highest potential of giving her and all who would see them, their unique and beautiful gifts!

-Sister, I hope you will feel the truth the Spirit whispers to your heart today: your love is enough.
+Sister, I hope you will feel the truth the Spirit whispers to your heart today: Relax, your love, (not your perfection or or duty-bound efforts,) cultivated over time, is what you and your growing children need.

 Let’s grow together.